 Bobbie Hackett graduated with her M.A. in Arts Leadership from the University of Houston and holds a B.A. in Music/Voice from Southwestern University in Georgetown, Texas.
 As an arts administrator, Bobbie has worked for the Houston Arts Alliance and ROCO – River Oaks Chamber Orchestra.
 Currently, she serves as Program Manager for Frame Dance.
 Bobbie is passionate about helping others, problem-solving, and fusing the fun and creativity of the arts with business.
 When she's not working, you can find her reading books on leadership or outside reveling in the fresh air.

-Teacher and Collaborator
+Instructor and Collaborator

 Ashley Horn is a dancer, choreographer, filmmaker, costume designer, and artist from the Houston area.
 She is Frame Dance’s costume designer, set collaborator, and a founding dancer.
 She is also a teacher in the early childhood dance classes at Frame Dance.